jeremiasivan/SimNOW/README.md

 ## <a id="timecom">Time Complexity</a>
 Running the whole pipeline with the second scenario (see <a href="/codes/README.md#example">here</a>) using a server with `Intel(R) Xeon(R) CPU E5-2690 v4 @2.60GHz` and `Ubuntu 20.04.5 LTS`, the time required to run each step per replicate is as follows:
 - Sequence simulation: up to 1 hour for `ms_r = 2000`
-- Non-overlapping windows: ~2.25 hours
+- Non-overlapping windows with one fixed window size: ~2.25 hours
+- Non-overlapping windows with variable window sizes: ~1.25 hours

 ## <a id="emps">Empirical Analyses</a>
 In order to run non-overlapping windows on empirical datasets, please refer to <a href="empirical_analysis/README.md">`empirical_analysis/README.md`</a>.
 There are additional software and R packages required to run the pipeline.